Small breed

 Best read through repeat check-ins

-Extra gain can strain the long frame
+Extra pounds put more strain on the long back

 Updated weeklyPlanning estimates onlyView sourcesEditorial policy